Isko Moreno: Philanthropy

-Since 2019, Moreno has donated about ₱100 million of his personal fees from product endorsements to charities; these include Philippine General Hospital, cancer-stricken children, and child liver-transplant patients, and to provinces including Batangas, North Cotabato, and Cebu City, which have been hit by natural disasters.
+Since 2019, Moreno has donated about ₱100 million of his personal fees from product endorsements to charities; these include Philippine General Hospital, cancer-stricken children, and child liver-transplant patients, and to provinces including Batangas, Cotabato, and Cebu City, which have been hit by natural disasters.

 Personal life

-Since 2000, Moreno has been married to Diana Lynn "Dynee" Ditan (born 1975), a businesswoman and a former taekwondo athlete with the Philippine national team.
-They have five children, including actor Joaquin Andre ("JD").
+Since 2000, Moreno has been married to Diana Lynn "Dynee" Ditan (born 1976), a businesswoman and a former taekwondo athlete with the Philippine national team.
+They have five children, including actor and councilor Joaquin Andre ("JD") (born 2001).
+Other children are Vincent Patrick (born 1997)—Ditan's son from a previous relationship who Moreno adopted, Frances Diane (born 1999), Franco Dylan (born 2009), and Drake Marcus (born 2011).
+In 2022, Moreno became a grandfather at age 47 with his son Joaquin.

 During his early days as councilor of Manila, Moreno said he was once a chaperone to Japanese VIPs in casinos for public-relations purposes.
 He said although he used to play in casinos whenever he accompanied the Japanese, he denied he gambled whenever he was there, and that he had a gambling addiction.
 When Memorandum Circular No. 6, series of 2016 of the Presidential Decree No. 1869—which prohibits government officials and employees from gambling in casinos—Moreno said he no longer attends casinos, especially when he started serving as mayor.

+On August 15, 2021, Moreno tested positive for COVID-19, from which he had recovered by August 25 the same year.
+Moreno rarely drinks alcohol and he quit smoking in 2021.

 Moreno is an honorary member of Alpha Kappa Rho and a member of the Davao Durian Eagles Club of the Fraternal Order of Eagles – Philippine Eagles.
 Moreno supports legitimate multi-level network marketing.
 Aside from his native Tagalog, Moreno can speak English in a professional working proficiency level.
 Moreno is a practicing Catholic.

 Moreno cites Lee Kuan Yew, Abraham Lincoln, Martin Luther King Jr., and Ferdinand Marcos's approach to infrastructure projects as his inspirations in the field of governance.

 Moreno's life and works have been featured in books; 'God First' Why Isko Moreno: I'M Doing It (Isko Moreno), which was written by Rick A. Conchada and published in November 2019, discusses Moreno's work as Manila's mayor.
 A children's book entitled Yorme!
 The Life Story of Isko Moreno (2021) was written by Yvette Fernandez and illustrated by Ray Sunga; it became one of the best-selling books at National Book Store.